-Who to talk to about your consent application
+We outline the different people you may need to talk to about your resource consent application.

 In most cases consultation with people who may be affected by your resource consent application is not required.
-However, HBRC recommend that you talk with people who may be affected by your application even if you expect that your application will be non-notified.
+However, the Regional Council recommend that you talk with people who may be affected by your application even if you expect that your application will be non-notified.
 If the processing officer considers there are people who are adversely affected by your proposed activity, your application may be notified.

 Your proposed activity could affect their enjoyment of the natural environment or affect their use of natural resources.
 This is particularly relevant for:

 Māori have a strong cultural and spiritual connection to the land, water, air and sea that is a significant part of their cultural identity.
 Examples of activities tangata whenua are interested in could include, but are not limited to:

 When applying for resource consent for activities in the coastal and marine area, there are cases where you are required to consult with Customary Marine Title applicant groups before lodging your application.

 This tool is hosted on this website and uses digital mapping to show the location and extent of iwi and hapū resources in Hawke's Bay.

 Pātaka brings together all the information held by local and regional councils and includes:

 Activities that have the potential to negatively affect the environment can have adverse effects on tangata whenua by impacting their cultural, social and economic well-being.
 Tangata whenua can include more than one iwi, hapu (sub-tribe) or marae depending on the area affected by your application.